-Take a walk to enjoy natural beauty, have a picnic with family and friends!
-The Chattahoochee River National Recreation Area offers leisure activities related to river rafting, fishing the clean waters, and exploring the river’s banks.
+Take a walk to enjoy natural beauty, and have a picnic with family and friends!
+The Chattahoochee River National Recreation Area offers leisure activities related to river rafting, fishing the clear waters, and exploring the river’s banks.

 You can catch extraordinary views from pebbly cliffs and visit ancient relics of the mill.
-One part of the river has transparent, placid water stretches, and the other has effervescent, stormy water, offering a spread of exciting activities.
+One part of the river has transparent, placid water stretches, and the other has effervescent, stormy water, offering exciting activities.

 Youngsters find running and free hiking events as the most common activity.
 Do not miss taking pictures of the sunset near the lakes and at the spillway waterfall!